Ōno Castle (Chikuzen Province)

-Ōno Castle (大野城, Ōno-jō) was an ancient castle (also known as a Korean-style fortresses in Japan (朝鮮式山城, Chōsen-shiki yamajiro) straddling the border of the cities of Ōnojō and Dazaifu, and the town of Umi, Fukuoka Prefecture Japan.
+Ōno Castle (大野城, Ōno-jō) was an ancient castle (also known as one of the Korean-style fortresses in Japan (朝鮮式山城, Chōsen-shiki yamajiro) straddling the border of the cities of Ōnojō and Dazaifu, and the town of Umi, Fukuoka Prefecture Japan.
 Its ruins have been protected as a National Historic Site since 1932, and raised to a Special Historic Site since 1953 with the area under protection expanded in 2012.
 The name of Ōnojō City comes from this castle; however, approximately 80% of the castle area is within the boundaries of Umi Town.

 History

 After the defeat of the combined Baekje and Yamato Japan forces, at the hands of the Silla and Tang China alliance at the Battle of Hakusukinoe in 663, the Yamato court feared an invasion from either or both Tang or Silla.
 In response, a huge network of shore fortifications was constructed throughout the rest of the 600s, often with the assistance of Baekje engineers, generals and artisans.
 Unaware of the outbreak of the Silla-Tang War (670–676), the Japanese would continue to build fortifications until 701, even after finding out that Silla was no longer friendly with Tang.
 The name "kōgoishi" means "stones of divine protection," a name given them by the Meiji period archaeologist Tsuboi Shōgorō, who conjectured that they served as spiritual or practical protection for sacred sites.
 Scholars after Tsuboi determined that the structures are most likely the remains of practical, military fortifications, and were unlikely to have significant spiritual connections, although much remains unknown about these structures and there is very little contemporary documentary evidence.

 Ōno Castle is located on Mt.
 Shiōji (also known as Mt. Ōshirō), which towers behind the Dazaifu Government Office ruins on the north side and has an elevation of 410 meters.
 The outer wall of earthworks and stone embankments, which runs from the horseshoe-shaped ridge around the mountaintop to the valley, is approximately 6.8 kilometers long.
 The earthworks on the south and north sides are doubled (total wall length is 8.4 km) to strengthen the defense.
 The castle area is approximately 1.5 kilometers from east-to-west and approximately three kilometers from north-to-south, making it the largest ancient mountain castle in Japan.
 The sites of nine castle gates have been identified.
 In addition, in the valley, in addition to the Hyakken Ishigaki and Mizunote Ishigaki stone walls, which have infiltration and natural drainage, there are also Tunsui Ishigaki stone wall with water outlets.